jaksi/sshesame/README.md

     	the local address to listen on (default "localhost") -port uint
-    	the port number to listen on (default 2022)
+    	the port number to listen on (default 2022) -server_version string
+    	The version identification of the server (RFC 4253 section 4.2 requires that this string start with "SSH-2.0-") (default "SSH-2.0-sshesame")
 ```
 Consider creating a private key to use with sshesame, for example using `ssh-keygen`.